KENE508/Inflation-rate-analysis-in-Nigeria/README.md

 - Stack overflow: How to mark specific data points in matplotlib graph [link](https://stackoverflow.com/questions/47211866/how-to-mark-specific-data-points-in-matplotlib-graph)

 ### Acknowledgment
-- Special thanks to AI tools for guidance on exploratory questions and structuring the analysis.
+- A special thanks to my data community colleagues.
+Their wisdom and guidance were instrumental in shaping this project, I am truly indebted to their contributions.